 3. Clean the Buildup

-This part may be a little gross, but it should also be motivating in that what you’re removing from your faucet now is exactly what you’ll be removing from your water via the filtration system you’re about to install!
+This part may be a little gross, but it should also be motivating in that what you’re removing from your faucet now is exactly what you’ll be removing from your water via the faucet filter you’re about to install!
 Get some hot water and a clean towel, and make sure to get the gunk all out of there.

 4. Check if You Need an Adapter